 Sub-Exams: The students will be subjected to two scheduled written exams, first exam and second exam during the semester.
-Each exam will cover materials given in lectures in the previous 3-4 weeks.
+Each exam will cover materials projects: individually.

-Quizzes: 3 quizzes of 20 minutes each will be conducted during the semester.
-The materials of the quizzes are set by the lecturer.

-Homework Home assignment will be handed out to the students and should be solved and projects: individually.
 Student may be assigned to a project.

+Quizzes: 3 guizzes of 20 minutes each will be conducted during the semester.
+The

+Homework and Home assignment will be handed out to the students and should be solved